msawczynk/LLMiq/tests/iq_test.md

 13. Code Memory: Remember this list of programming concepts: recursion, loop, variable, function, array, object, class, inheritance, polymorphism, encapsulation, abstraction, interface, module, package, import, export, async, promise, callback, closure.
 After all questions, what is the 5th concept?
 List all concepts starting with 'p'.

+14. Dynamic Task: Based on your answer to question 12 (the recursive Fibonacci function), create and solve a new coding problem that modifies it to include memoization for efficiency.
+Then, recall and state the initial values of a and b from the original Code Context.

-Remember the sequence from question 5, the Context List from question 11, and answer memory questions last if needed.
+Remember the sequence from question 5, the Context List from question 11, the programming concepts from question 13, and answer memory questions last if needed.

 ## Scoring Guidelines

 Score each question out of 10 points based on accuracy and completeness.
-Total: 130 points.
+Total: 140 points.

 1. Correct answer: 408 (10 points for exact match).